Lifetimes, origins, and references

 return values allow a function to return a mutable

 or immutable reference to a value.
-Like a borrowed
+The syntax for a ref

 ref